glingi/OpenCV_build_with_CUDA_on_Win10_VS2017/README.md

 - with : eigen v3.3.7, tbb, cuda v10.2

-- Download a pair of opencv and opencv_contrib. version should be matched.
+- Download a pair of opencv and opencv_contrib.
+Version should be matched.

 - Set proper CUDA_ARCH_BIN flag in CMAKE according to https://developer.nvidia.com/cuda-gpus
 ```